nagateja710/eva-duck/README.md

 ## 🚀 Getting Started

 ### Installation
-install the apk file on your android and enjoy!
+go to releases and install the apk in your android and your good to go!

 ## 🎮 basic Controls
 - **Jump**: Press the spacebar (or replace with your actual control key).